 Some patients may wish to pursue other treatment options for snoring and sleep apnea, including:

-In some cases, simply avoiding sleeping on the back may relieve symptoms.
+In some cases, simply avoiding sleeping on your back may relieve symptoms.
 Weight loss may also reduce the severity of sleep apnea.
-Your sleep specialist at the Sleep Medicine and Research Center will refer you to a qualified specialist for alternate treatment options as appropriate.
+Your sleep specialist at the Sleep Medicine and Research Center will refer you to a qualified specialist for alternate treatment options, as appropriate.